 Über uns

-The 'Hash House' Harriers are a social running group (although with many walkers) without any formal rules or organization.
-It is international with thousands of groups in most major cities.
+The 'Hash House' Harriers are a social running group (although with many walkers) without formal rules or organization.
+It is international, with thousands of groups in most major cities, the world's largest social running fraternity.

-The focuses on the social element and not taking things too seriously.
-The reality is, it means different things to different people – from getting in a decent (and interesting) run, to walking a dog, or simply getting outside and having a beer (or two).
+There is a focus on the social element and not taking things too seriously.
+The group means different things to different people – from getting in a decent (and interesting) run, to walking a dog, or simply getting outside and having a drink (or two).
 Everyone is welcome.

-We meet every Thursday, and on the first Saturday and third Sunday of the month.
+We meet every Thursday and on the first Saturday of the month.
 Each week, someone different hosts (so it's always a little different in venue, route, theme and start point).
 Anybody can join by showing up at the designated meeting point.

 We aim to bring together people who want to socialise, enjoy nonsense and have a bit of exercise at the same time.
 It's a great forum to meet new people (and have the option to run away from anyone boring!).
 There are all shapes & sizes, races, ages, intelligence and fitness levels.

 We cater to young and old, fast or slow, fit or 'not-so-fit'!
 The main prerequisites are a sense of humour, open-mindedness and a general sense of fun.
-We are mainly English-speaking but most of us can speak (some) German.. the annoyingly clever Swiss members are typically fluent in many languages!
+We are mainly English-speaking but most of us can speak (some) German.

 There is always alcohol (which is part of the 'hash' tradition) and snacks at the end of our poor excuses for runs (covered by 5CHF), along with non-alcoholic alternatives for the real athletes and those who just prefer not to.